 Once the court is satisfied, the judge issues orders regarding probating the Will and naming the Executor to handle the administration under the court’s direction.
 The Executor must take an oath to perform her duties.
 The court then issues official Letters Testamentary to the Executor giving her authority to settle the estate and directions to administer and distribute the decedent’s assets among beneficiaries, creditors and any others who have an interest in the property.

-Austin probate attorney Farren Smith who can help you through the probate process and effectively distribute the loved one’s estate.
+Contact Austin probate attorney Farren Sheehan who can help you through the probate process and effectively distribute the loved one’s estate.